radcamp/radcamp.github.io/Brisbane2025/FEEMS_API.md

 ```

 ## Input data types
 What is the necessary input data for FEEMS?
+It needs several different
-We will briefly walk through these
+input data streams and we will briefly walk through these different datatypes
-different datatypes and where to geth these from.
+and where to get these from.
 * Genotype data for all samples
 * Latitude/Longitude coordinates for samples
 * Coordinates of a polygon circumscribing your focal region